jpbottaro/papernotes/notes/capsule_networks.md

   with biology and other disciplines: the connection to how we do vision in humans, and how capsules can be viewed as 'inverting graphics rendering'.
-* MultiMNIST results look great, but the dataset has some extra information that are tailored for their method, specifically the original overlapped images allow them to reuse the recostruction regularization (since they had the original images).
+* MultiMNIST results look great, but the dataset has some extra information that is tailored for their method, specifically the original overlapped images allow them to reuse the recostruction regularization (since they had the original images).